G.E. Lessing Distinguished Professor of History and Poetics

 - Mothers of a New World, Maternalist Politics and the Origins of Welfare States, co-edited with Sonya Michel, (Routledge, 1993).

-- Slumming: Sexual and Social Politics in Victorian London (Princeton University Press, 2004; paperback, 2006)
+- Slumming: Sexual and Social Politics in Victorian London (Princeton University Press, 2004; pb, 2006)

 - “The ‘Sticky Sediment’ of Daily Life: Radical Domesticity, Revolutionary Christianity, and the Problem of Wealth in early 20th Century Britain,” Representations (Fall, 2012).

 - “The Jewish Question and the Social Question in Late Victorian London: The Fictions and Investigative Journalism of Margaret Harkness,” in I.M. van den Broek, C.A.L.
 Smit and D.J.
 Wolffram (eds), Imagination and commitment.
 Representations of the social question.
 (Groningen Studies in Cultural Change Leuven: Peeters 2010).